Michael Coston ASCAP/NARAS/NMPA/CMRRA Architect-Music Producer-Composer-Arranger-Audio Engineer

 b.
 August 19, 1962.
 Springfield Gardens, NY.
 Influenced by musically talented parents he found drums to be his instrument of choice at the age of three.
 Simultaneously maintaining his extraordinary talent for art as well as music he expanded quickly with both art forms and learned to play a multitude of instruments.
 He would accompany his father, a well respected church organist, pianist and choir director, as they performed together frequently throughout many prominent churches and public congregations throughout New York City.

 In 1976 he attended the gifted LaGuardia High School of Music & Art in upper Manhattan.
 There he indulged heavily in the arts and developed his passion for progressive jazz music to the likes of Miles Davis and John Coltrane, Herbie Hancock, Wayne Shorter, George Duke, Grover Washington, Jr., Return To Forever and The Mahavishnu Orchestra.
 Despite being an art student he would take every opportunity available to sit-in with the jazz band and grow to idolize the styles of master drummers Elvin Jones, Billy Cobham, Tony Williams and Lenny White amongst others.
+At the age of 16 he recorded his first live and studio album at Right Track Studios, NYC drumming for a gospel album project for First Union Baptist Church.
 Also during this time the musical movie drama “Fame” was filmed and produced showcasing the caliber of talented students from both the LaGuardia High School of Music & Art and the High School of Performing Arts in a rare collaboration.